Real Writing Year 4 - Unit 16

 2. Grammar: To punctuate direct speech

-Pupils will: proof-read sentences, adding punctuation needed for direct speech; rehearse sentences to explore how speech could be said, thinking about the reporting clause; write speech, punctuating this correctly
+Pupils will: proof-read sentences, adding punctuation needed for direct speech in KS2; rehearse sentences to explore how speech could be said, thinking about the reporting clause; write speech, punctuating this correctly

 - Showing singular possession using apostrophes